nguyen-gia-hien-tu/CS1XA3/Project01/README.md

             * Use the file `CS1XA3/Project01/backup/restore.log` to restore the files to their original location
             * If the files does not exist, it will give an error message
     * __NOTES:__
-        * The feature will not work if there are 2 files with the same name but in different directories
+        * The feature will not work if there are 2 files with the same name in different directories
         * The feature will not work properly if the `CS1XA3/Project01/backup` directory or `CS1XA3/Project01/restore.log` file are manually modified
 * __Execution:__Execute the feature by typing `8` when you are prompted with the statement `Enter the feature to be executed (this is Feature 1): `
 * __Reference:__